MicrosoftDocs/winrt-api/windows.ui.input.spatial/spatialinteractionsourcelocation.md

 # Windows.UI.Input.Spatial.SpatialInteractionSourceLocation

 ## -description
-Represents the position and velocity of a hand.
+Represents the position, orientation and velocity of a hand or spatial controller.

 ## -remarks